 Voting should not be based upon a political affiliation.
-I do not vote based upon a party.
-I vote based upon a candidate's character and ability.
+I do not vote based on a party.
+I vote based on a candidate's character and ability.
 However, I certainly take time to "think through" and consider a political party's platform and direction to make my decisions.
 I hope you will too.

 "However [political parties] may now and then answer popular ends, they are likely in the course of time and things, to become potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the power of the people and to usurp for themselves the reins of government, destroying after wards the very engines which have lifted them to unjust dominion."
 In other words, political parties, and the divisiveness it brings has the ability to promote arrogance in the politicians which will propagate evil in their ruling – pride comes before destruction.
 Proverbs 16:18.
 This seems to be more truer now than ever before in our entire history.